 This is the BEST sugar cookie recipe- no chilling the dough, cookies keep their shape when baked, soft and flavorful, perfect for decorating.

 I have so much more to say but let’s cookie-talk for a minute.
 Throughout the year I have received many emails asking about my sugar cookie recipe so I’m going to lay it all out for you here.
 I have been using this recipe for over 20 years and it has never failed me.
 The texture is medium-soft but you can bake them longer if you prefer a crisp cookie.
-This Basic Best Sugar Cookie Dough recipe is my absolute favorite and I have spent many years perfecting it.
+This Best Sugar Cookie Recipe EVER is my absolute favorite and I have spent many years perfecting it on friends and family.

 It comes together quickly.

 It can be doubled easily.

 It holds its shape with very little expanding when baked.

 The recipe I am giving you makes a large batch of dough because I like to bake a lot of cookies.
 Also I like to roll and cut my cookies fairly thick…to hold a lot of frosting.
 Incorporating the last cup of flour may make you nervous.
 It will be dry and look crumbly.
 Turn out the dough and work with wet hands and/or more flour until the dough is smooth and ready to roll.